 Schools offer breakfast and lunch each school day.
 The meals follow the nutritional guidelines set by the U.S. Department of Agriculture for the National School lunch and breakfast program.
-Guidelines are set by the federal government to determine what a student must pay for the meals depending on the household income of the family.
-An application is available in the principal's office, as well as, on Skyward Family Access for those who wish to apply for free or reduced lunches and breakfasts.
-Meal prices are as follows:
+In a typical year, guidelines are set by the federal government to determine what a student must pay for the meals depending on the household income of the family.
+The United States Department of Agriculture (USDA) will extend universal free lunch through the 2021-2022 school year.